SatelliteQE/robottelo/docs/index.rst

 **Notes:**

-- CLI tests run easiest if you include the root credentials in robottelo.properties
+- CLI tests run easiest if you include the root credentials in server.yaml
 - UI tests should be configured to run through your SauceLabs account.

 Running the Tests